 However, there are a few things you need to know before you commit to refinancing your home.

-There’s a lot more to refinancing a home than simply renewing the loan, cashing out positive equity, or getting better mortgage rates.
+There’s a lot more to refinancing a home than simply lowering your payment, getting cash out, or getting a lower mortgage rate.
 Keep reading for an in-depth look at everything you need to know when refinancing.

 1. There Are Multiple Reasons to Refinance